-- if the task is in 'New' state, an

-'IncorrectState' exception is thrown.
+- if the task is in 'New' state, an 'IncorrectState' exception is thrown.

 - wait returns no success (false) if the task is, even after timeout, not in a final state.

 - a 'Timeout' or 'NoSuccess' exception indicates that the backend was not able to wait for the task.
-Note that a 'Timeout' exception does not indicate that the task is not in a final state after the given wait period that causes an unsuccessful (false) return value.
+Note that a 'Timeout' exception does not indicate that the task is not in a final state after the given wait period - that causes an unsuccessful (false) return value.

-- for timeout semantics, see Section 2.